AndrewJBateman/pean-stack-api-display/README.md

 * Status: Working.
 Build file created with no errors.
 All files pass linting.
 Deployed to Firebase
 * Testing: 7 test files all pass. e2e runs and passes but no specs
 * To-Do: Add more Jasmine & e2e test files.
-Add backend & connect to frontend cards
+Add backend & connect to frontend cards.
+Reduce render time for mobile build version.

 ## :clap: Inspiration/General Tools